Accelerated Mobile Pages (AMP)

 It's worth noting that AMP is certainly not the only way to offer users a good mobile experience.
 Responsive web design helps you to deliver a good experience to your mobile users.
 Optimizing your source code and images, combined with caching and the use of a Content Delivery Network (CDN) helps you to serve fast-loading pages to your users.
 If you have that you basically have the same as you would have had with AMP, plus you keep full control over your content and the functionality you're offering to your users.

 - Does your website offer extensive functionality instead of mere plain content to your mobile users?
 Then probably you shouldn't implement AMP.

 - Is your website already optimized for mobile traffic through responsive web design and page speed optimization?
 Then you won't benefit much from AMP and it's probably not worth the hassle.

 - Is your website relying on ads to stay afloat?
 Since ad support is limited in AMP, you probably should not implement AMP.

 - Are you a content publisher and you're seeing month after month a decline in organic search traffic because your competition did implement AMP?
 That's a good signal to implement AMP as well.

 - Do you have a content-rich website that serves as a lead generator?
 Then it may also make sense to look into AMP.
 Having AMP makes your pages stand out more, leading to more clicks and more traffic.

 2. 🗺️ Should I add my AMP pages to my XML sitemap?

 If you're using AMP and non AMP pages you don't have to add your AMP pages to your XML sitemap.
 The

-rel=”amphtml” provides enough signals for Google to discover the AMP pages according to Google’s John Mueller.
+rel="amphtml" provides enough signals for Google to discover the AMP pages (opens in a new tab).